usnews/brightspot-cms/ui.md

 ### Custom User Interface

 A completely custom user interface can be built for any field in Brightspot by using the `@ToolUi.InputProcessorPath()` annotation.
 This can be used to provide a path to the jsp you would like to render the field with.
-Best practice is to place these jsp files in a new directory within WEB-INF.
+Best practice is to place these jsp files in a new directory within WEB-INF. *A complete guide to custom UI is currently being documented.*